Getting Started

 Procedure

-To celebrate your commitment to teaching and your admission, you and your family will be invited to join us at the UNI Teacher Education Convocation and Celebration (schedule being re-adjusted post-COVID).
+To celebrate your commitment to teaching and your admission, you and your family will be invited to join us at the UNI Teacher Education Convocation and Celebration.

 Transfer students